IBM RS64: RS64

 The RS64 or Apache was introduced in 1997.
 It was developed from "Cobra" and "Muskie" but included a more complete PowerPC ISA and was therefore set to be used in RS/6000 machines as well as in AS/400 systems.
-It featured 128 KB total on-die L1 cache, 4 MB full speed off-chip L2 on a 128 bit bus, and a clock of 125 MHz.
-It scaled to a 12 processor SMP configuration in IBM's machines.
+It featured 128 KB total on-die L1 cache, 4 MB full speed off-chip L2 on a 128-bit bus, and a clock of 125 MHz.
+It scaled to a 12-processor SMP configuration in IBM's machines.

 RS64 was called A35 in AS/400 and was one time referred to as the PowerPC 625, between the defunct PowerPC 620 and the PowerPC 630 (later renamed POWER3).

 It was manufactured with a BiCMOS fabrication process.

 RS64-II

 The RS64-II or Northstar was introduced at 262 MHz in 1998 with 8 MB of full speed L2 on a 256 bit 6XX bus (also used in PowerPC 620 and POWER3).
 Processor boards containing 4 RS64-II's could be swapped into machines designed for similar 4-way RS64 boards, avoiding a "fork lift upgrade".
-The RS64-II contained 12.5 million transistors, was 162 mm² large and drew 27 Watts maximum power.
+The RS64-II contained 12.5 million transistors, was 162 mm² large and drew 27 watts maximum power.
 Manufacturing changed to a 0.35 μm CMOS fabrication.

 RS64-II was the first mass-market processor to implement multithreading.
 Essentially, each chip stores state information for 2 threads at any given time and appears to be two processors to the OS.
 One logical processor runs what is called the foreground thread.
-When this thread encounters a high latency event (L2 cache miss, etc.) the background thread is switched to, on the second logical processor from the OS's point of view.
+When this thread encounters a high-latency event (L2 cache miss, etc.) the background thread is switched to, on the second logical processor from the OS's point of view.
 In the event of a "less long" latency event (L1 miss, etc.), thread switching will only occur if the background thread is ready to execute.
 If the background thread is also waiting for a miss, thread switching will not occur.
 IBM calls this scheme "coarse grained multithreading".
 It is not exactly the same thing as simultaneous multithreading as found on later Pentium 4 processors.
-An IBM paper notes that the coarse grained scheme is a better fit for an in-order architecture like RS64.
+An IBM paper notes that the coarse grained scheme is a better fit for an in-order microarchitecture like RS64.

 RS64-II was called A50 in AS/400 systems.